 Tukino, Te Heuheu III, and St. George, Mrs. (1857).
 Whalers of the Deep Deep Sea. [musical score].
 London: Purday.

 School Publications branch, Department of Education.
 (1962).
 Music for Children 1963. [musical score].
-Wellington: Author
+Wellington: Author.

 Although music has been recorded overseas since 1860, in New Zealand the first local recordings occurred in 1927.
 These recordings were of Ana Hato and Deane Waretini, who were recorded at Tunohopu meeting house in Rotorua by a mobile HMV recording unit, performing for the Duke and Duchess of York.
 The recordings were subsequently released on 78rpm disc for Parlophone Records.
 However, Ana Hato and Deane Waretini were not the first New Zealand musicians to be recorded.
 In 1905, Wellington baritone John Prouse recorded 12 songs in London, and in the mid-1920s Ernest McKinlay recorded a selection of songs and waiata in Australia.
-Fully locally-produced recordings and releases didn't occur until 1949, when the New Zealand label TANZA ('To Assist New Zealand Artists') was established, and released the song Blue Smoke by Ruru Karaitiana, and sung by Pixie Williams.
+Fully locally-produced recordings and releases didn't occur until 1949, when the New Zealand label TANZA ("To Assist New Zealand Artists") was established, and released the song Blue Smoke by Ruru Karaitiana, sung by Pixie Williams.

 Hocken Collections holds over 20,000 published music and sound recordings.
 These comprise a broad and deep selection of recordings by New Zealand artists of all genres, styles, and time periods over the 20th and 21st centuries.
 We hold early recordings on 78rpm disc by Ana Hato and Deane Waretini, Ernest McKinlay, the Rotorua Māori Choir, and recordings on the TANZA label.
-We also hold the very rare John Prouse recording of Maiden of Morven from 1905, which has been digitised and available to hear on the Hocken blog.
-The collections include an almost complete run of recordings on the Flying Nun record label, as well as local Dunedin record labels such as Fishrider, and Heavy Space records.
+We also hold the very rare John Prouse recording of Maiden of Morven from 1905, which has been digitised and is available to hear on the Hocken blog.
+The collections include an almost complete run of recordings on the Flying Nun record label, as well as local Dunedin record labels such as Fishrider and Heavy Space Records.
 There is also a substantial collection of recordings featuring Taonga Puoro (traditional Māori musical instruments).
 The music collections support the music programme in the School of Performing Arts.

-The music collections also include sound recordings - non-musical recordings that include Te Reo Māori language guides, interviews, radio broadcasts, and audio books.
+The music collections also include sound recordings - non-musical recordings that include Te Reo Māori language guides, interviews, radio broadcasts, and audiobooks.

 Examples of music and sound recordings: